centerax/codeigniter-magento-api/README.markdown

     var_dump( $this->mage_api->customer_group_list() );

-The "magic" is that customer_group_list is translated tp customer_group.list API call and so on with all the methods on the API.
+The "magic" is that _customer_group_list_ is translated to _customer_group.list_ API call and so on with all the methods on the API.

 ## Change Log